-Every time you see a tuft of grass on Visitnorway's pages, you know that the associated products and offers are a part of the environmental scheme.
-“The tussock”/Green Travel is a common navigation to all qualified environmental schemes used among tourism enterprises in Norway.
-The symbol helps you find environmentally certified alternatives.
+Every time you see this Green Travel symbol on our website, you know that the associated products and offers are a part of an official environmental labelling scheme.
+The Green Travel symbol is a common navigation to all qualified environmental schemes used by tourism enterprises in Norway.
+The symbol helps you find eco-certified alternatives.

 The following certifications fall under Green Travel